All Israel

 Syrians celebrating the death of Hezbollah leader Hasan Nasrallah (Photo: Screenshot/MEMRI)

-It was a scary moment after the Wicked Witch of the West had been liquidated, in the classic 1939 film, “The Wizard of Oz.”
+It was a scary moment after the Wicked Witch of the West had been liquidated in the classic 1939 film, “The Wizard of Oz.”
 Because Dorothy and her three friends had no idea how her minions would react.
 Expecting they’d be blamed and reviled for her demise, it came as a great surprise to see that everyone was so relieved that the evil tyrant was finally gone!

 This has to be the way that many Lebanese citizens feel today, who have lived under the oppressive reign of terror since 1992, when Hassan Nasrallah became the leader of Hezbollah, risking the lives of ordinary Lebanese civilians, many of whose neighborhoods became warehouses for his massive arsenal of weapons.

 But the Shia cleric is no more.
-Similar, to the wicked witch, he, too, came to his end when 83 tons of explosives were dropped on his Beirut bunker, joining the dustbin of others like him who also were forced to make the frightful discovery that instead of 72 virgins awaiting them in paradise, it was, instead, nightmare of their eternal fate unfolding before them.
+Similar, to the wicked witch, he, too, came to his end when 83 tons of explosives were dropped on his Beirut bunker, joining the dustbin of others like him who also were forced to make the frightful discovery that instead of 72 virgins awaiting them in paradise, it was, instead, the nightmare of their eternal fate unfolding before them.

-The last couple of weeks have been responsible for a major shift in the war which was unexpectedly foisted upon Israel a year ago, and the events have been a stunning turnaround ever since September 17th, when the explosive pager incident occurred, leaving at least 1500 Hezbollah fighters without sight as well as the loss of limbs.
+The last couple of weeks have been responsible for a major shift in the war which was unexpectedly foisted upon Israel a year ago, and the events have been a stunning turnaround ever since September 17th, when the explosive pager incident occurred, leaving at least 1,500 Hezbollah fighters without sight as well as the loss of limbs.

 The last thing these wounded terrorists were expecting was for their Supreme Leader, Hassan Nasrallah to be eliminated in such a daring move, preceded by the targeting of almost all of his senior cohorts.
 Now, it’s being widely reported, throughout the region that Hezbollah is in total disarray as they begin a five-day mourning period for their evaporated leader.